angelzheng0826/Practical_Data_Portfolio/Project1_ExploratoryDataAnalysis/README.md

 * Demographic Information, univariate
   * Contains tables and histograms that show the demographic information about the data

 * Missing Pattern
-  * Table of the variables with the most missingness percentage
+  * Table of the variables with missingness summary

-  * Missing patterns plots for pre- and post-natal responses
-* Prenatal and Postnatal Smoking, univariate
+* Prenatal and Postnatal Smoking
   * Tables summarizing the responses from prenatal and postnatal period, respectively
+  * plot and correlation between SDP and ETS

-* Externalizing Behaviors vs. Prenatal Period Tobacco Exposure
+* Externalizing Behaviors vs. SDP/ETS
   * how the Independent Variable is constructed and why
   * how the outcome variables "Externalizing" are defined
   * why excluding autism data
-  * boxplots for externalizing behaviors by mother's smoking status across timepoints
-  * scatterplots and line estimate for externalizing behaviors against mother's cotinine level
-* Externalizing Behaviors vs. Postnatal Period Tobacco Exposure
-  * boxplots for externalizing behaviors by child's smoke exposure status across timepoints
-  * scatterplots and line estimate for externalizing behaviors against child's cotinine level
+  * plots to visualize relationship

   * correlation of some possible covariates variables to aid explanation

-* Self Emotion Regulation vs. Prenatal Period Tobacco Exposure
+* Self Emotion Regulation vs. SDP/ETS
   * how the outcome variables "Self-Regulation" are defined
-  * boxplots for self-regulation by mother's smoking status across timepoints
-  * scatterplots and line estimate for self-regulation against mother's cotinine level
-* Self Emotion Regulation vs. Postnatal Period Tobacco Exposure
-  * boxplots for self-regulation by child's smoke exposure status across timepoints
-  * scatterplots and line estimate for self-regulation against child's cotinine level
+  * plots to visualize relationship
   * correlation of some possible covariates variables to aid explanation

 * Substance-use vs. Prenatal and Postnatal Period Tobacco Exposure
   * how substance-use is defined and used for plotting
   * barplots for different types of substance-use behaviors, by mother's smoking status across timepoints

 * Initial Regression
   * test of whether the effect of variable is statistically significant

 * Conclusion
   * summary of the findings
   * strengths and limitations of the data

+**Libraries Used**

+`tidyverse `- for data manipulation

+`naniar` - for missing summary

+`kableExtra` - for neat kables

+`gtsummary` - for summary tables

+`ggpubr` - for merging ggplot items